marks530/first_milestone/README.md

 ## Footnote
 I been studying with the Code Institute for 3 months now and have thoroughly enjoyed the course.
 It has been a steep learning curve but a great experience.
 I have used the Slack resource and the many other free resources available on the web today and one feature has shone through loud and clear.
-That is a wonderful sense of camaraderie and willingness to help out others that exists between the coding community
+That is a wonderful sense of camaraderie and willingness to help out others that exists in the coding community.
 I hope that as I learn and develop as a coder that I can contribute to the community and be part of the great sharing amongst those involved.
 There is hope yet for the human race!